-by Rachel L. West, MSW, LMSW
+By: Rachel L. MSW, LMSW

-For the first time in eighteen years the Violence Against Women Act was allowed to expire.
-While everyone was focusing on whether or not we would go over the fiscal cliff another important law was waiting to be reauthorized.
-Introduced by then-Senator Joe Bidden, VAWA was signed into law in 1994 by President Bill Clinton.
-It was the first federal law to recognize domestic violence as a crime and expanded services and protections to millions of women experiencing family violence.
+For the first time in eighteen years, the Violence Against Women Act (VAWA) was allowed to expire.
+While everyone was focusing on whether or not we would go over the fiscal cliff, another important law was waiting to be reauthorized.
+Introduced by then-Senator Joe Bidden, the Violence Against Women Act was originally signed into law in 1994 by President Bill Clinton.
+It was the first federal law to recognize domestic violence as a crime.
+It also expanded services and protections to millions of women experiencing family violence.

 Last spring with support from both parties, the US Senate passed an updated version of the law that expanded services to the LGBT (Lesbian, Gay, Bisexual, and Transgender) community, immigrants and Native Americans.
 House Republicans did not want to pass the revised bill and removed the newly protected groups from the House’s version of the bill.
 As a result, the Violence Against Women Act which had been twice before been reauthorized expired.